+91 76959-15125 expertphdwriting@gmail.com

 Conclusion

 Nanotechnology has made significant strides in environmental engineering, offering powerful tools for water and air purification.
 The use of nanomaterials such as CNTs, silver nanoparticles, and MOFs demonstrates their potential to address various pollutants effectively.
 However, challenges such as health risks, high costs, and regulatory gaps must be addressed to ensure safe and sustainable application.
+Sustainable Leadership Practices in Organizations can serve as a guiding framework to implement responsible innovation and regulation.
 With continued research and responsible regulation, nanotechnology can contribute to cleaner and safer environmental engineering solutions.

 References